rsdoiel/antenna/planet.md

 date: 2025-07-25, from: Vatican News

-                    <p>In his Message for the 111th World Day of Migrants and Refugees, Pope Leo XIV emphasizes the important witness that migrants and refugees offer in a world affected by conflict and inequality in hoping and searching for a better and more peaceful future. </p>
+                    <p>In his Message for the 111th World Day of Migrants and Refugees, Pope Leo XIV emphasizes the important witness that Catholic migrants and refugees can offer in a world affected by conflict and inequality in hoping and searching for a better and more peaceful future. </p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-07/pope-leo-message-world-day-of-migrants-and-refugees.html">Read all</a></p>
                     <p>&nbsp;</p>